-It is part of the Conveniently Wed, , series and is a This contemporary romance is a paperback edition that was published by Silhouette on February 1, 2000 and has 249 pages.
+It is part of the Conveniently Wed, , series and is a contemporary romance that was published by Silhouette on February 1, 2000 and has 249 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Death Magic, Tied with a Bow, Mortal Ties, Ritual Magic, Unbinding, Mind Magic, Dragon Spawn,
+Other books by this author which I have reviewed include Death Magic, Tied with a Bow, Mortal Ties, Ritual Magic, Unbinding, Mind Magic, Dragon Spawn,

 First in the At Midnight romance series (other series it is somehow involved in include Conveniently Wed and 982 in the Silhouette Intimate Moments).